 Free Raffle: Bike Raffle to be held on Saturday and Sunday.
 One girl's bike and one boy's bike will be raffled each day.
-Recipient must be present at drawing.
+Recipients must be 2 - 10 years of age as of the fair and present at drawing.
 Tickets are available in the exhibit hall and will be drawn at approximately 4:00 PM during the rodeo on Saturday and at 3:00 PM on the main stage on Sunday.